mohawk99/Visnav-Project/README.md

 This code is a part of the practical course "Vision-based Navigation" (IN2106) taught at the Technical University of Munich.

 It was originally developed for the winter term 2018.
-The latest iteration is winter term 2022.
+The latest iteration is summer term 2023.

 The authors are Vladyslav Usenko, Nikolaus Demmel, David Schubert and Zhakshylyk Nurlanov.